 - 1/2 teaspoon pepper

-- 1 tbsp oil (for IP)
+- 1 tablespoon oil (for Instant Pot)

-- Add all ingredients EXCEPT the parsley to the slow cooker.
+- Add all ingredients to the slow cooker.
 Stir to mix well.

 - Cook HIGH 3-4, LOW 6-8.

 - Remove bay leaves before serving.

 - Turn on the pressure cooker and select sauté.
 Once hot, add the bacon and cook 3-5 minutes or until bacon is done.
 Remove the bacon using a slotted spoon and set aside on a paper towel lined plate.

 - Add beef & cook until browned, 2-3 minutes on each side.

 - Add the broth and if needed, deglaze the bottom of the pressure cooker by scraping all the bits off with a wooden spoon.